aria2/aria2/README.rst

 You may also need pkg-config to detect the above mentioned libraries.

 On Fedora you need the following packages: gcc, gcc-c++, kernel-devel, libgcrypt-devel, libgcrypt-devel, libxml2-devel, openssl-devel

 If you downloaded source code from git repository, you have to run following command to generate configure script and other files necessary to build the program::

     $ autoreconf -i

+Also you need `Sphinx <http://sphinx.pocoo.org/>`_ to build man page.

 If you are building aria2 for Mac OS X, take a look at build_osx_release.sh, which builds OSX universal binary DMG.